-There has been news that moss balls sold by PetSmart and Petco are contaminated with Zebra mussel.
+There has been news that “Marimo” moss balls sold by PetSmart and Petco are contaminated with Zebra mussels.
 The report came from an employee of PetCo in Seattle.
-At this stage, the zebra mussels were found in the pet stores of at least 38 states, (March 10th).
+At this stage, the zebra mussels were found in the pet stores of at least 38 states (March 10th).

-The Zebra mussel (Dreissena polymorpha) is a freshwater mollusk, originally from Russia and Ukraine that is extremely harmful outside of its native environment.
+The Zebra mussel (Dreissena polymorpha) is a freshwater mollusk from Russia and Ukraine that is hugely harmful outside its native environment.
 According to the USDA, the Zebra mussel is one of the most invasive and detrimental species plaguing North America.

 U.S. and Canadian health officials have acknowledged the issues and are requesting fishkeepers to prevent the spread of the invasive species.